The 42 rights of a child

 Protection from conflict

 States shall take all feasible measures to ensure that children under 15 years of age have no direct part in hostilities.
-No child below 15 shall be recruited into the
+No child below 15 shall be recruited into the armed forces.

 The State has an obligation to ensure that child victims of armed conflicts, torture, maltreatment or exploitation receive appropriate treatment for their recovery and social reintegration.